What is a Trauma Informed Approach?

 How Was This Approach & Framework Developed?

-The domains of this Trauma Informed Implementation framework was developed at a national trauma summit where a rapid thematic analysis of over 60 good practice examples of a trauma informed approach.
+The domains of this Trauma Informed Implementation framework were developed at a national trauma summit where a rapid thematic analysis of over 60 good practice examples of a trauma informed approach.
 You can find some examples here.

 The Framework